 Why no-code?
 A lower total cost of ownership, accelerated speed to market, increased efficiency, and, ultimately, faster digital transformation rate.

 Digital insurance trend 2: diversification of insurance distribution channels

 Today, many insurance companies operate both affiliate and direct-to-customer channels alongside their custom agency channels.
-Whatever the mix of channels clients ultimately come through, carriers need to provide a consistent experience across them (consistent experience doesn’t necessarily mean cut and paste).
+Whatever the mix of media clients ultimately come through, carriers need to provide a consistent experience across them (consistent expertise doesn’t necessarily mean cut and paste).

-Shift to multichannel means that every channel must provide best experience, orchestrated in a seamless and smooth way so that the customer can jump from channel to channel without losing information or interrupting their experience.
+Shift to multichannel means that every channel must provide the best experience, orchestrated seamlessly and smoothly so that the customer can jump from track to channel without losing information or interrupting their experience.

 New capabilities available through a multi-channel approach can expand insurers’ reach into new, existing, and changing markets to give consumers choices.
 The breadth of a distribution strategy can put an insurer right at the heart of a consumer journey- when and where the insurance is necessary and relevant.

-If insurers fail to provide their clients with a consistent digital experience across ALL channels, customers will shift to enterprises that put more emphasis on consumer experience.
-According to a recent survey, millennials contact their insurance companies up to two more times than other consumers through mobile and 2.5 more times through social channels.
-This is why insurers need to prioritize meeting the expectations of new, tech-savvy consumers, no matter the channel.
+If insurers fail to provide their clients with a consistent digital experience across ALL channels, customers will shift to enterprises that emphasize consumer experience.
+According to a recent survey performed by the US Chamber of Commerce, millennials contact their insurance companies up to two more times than other consumers through mobile and 2.5 more times through social channels.
+This is why insurers need to prioritize meeting the expectations of new, tech-savvy consumers, no matter the medium.

 In a nutshell, an omnichannel service approach will enable the insurer to maintain its competitive edge, enhance growth, and retain its customers.
 But this approach means that no channel can be left behind.